These Soft Batch Double Chocolate Chip Cookies are truly a chocolate lover’s dream come true.

 What Type of Chocolate for Double Chocolate Chip Cookies?

 I prefer using semi-sweet baking bars in the base of the cookie dough.
 Feel free to switch this up and use dark chocolate, but just note that your cookies will be a little less sweet than intended.
-You can also change the semi-sweet chocolate chips, and use some milk, dark, white chocolate chips, or even peanut butter chips instead.
+You can also change the semi-sweet chocolate chips, and use some milk, dark, white, or even peanut butter chips instead.
 Nuts (such as walnuts or pecans) are also a great option.
 Just be sure to keep your mix-ins to the same total volume/weight as written in the recipe, for best results.

 Does This Double Chocolate Chip Cookie Dough Need to be Chilled?